munificent/game-programming-patterns/book/bytecode.markdown

 <aside name="single">

-Here, I'm just reading a single byte for the value to avoid to avoid the fiddly code required to decode a multiple-byte integer, but in a real implementation, you'd want to be able to have literals that cover your full numeric range.
+Here, I'm just reading a single byte for the value to avoid the fiddly code required to decode a multiple-byte integer, but in a real implementation, you'd want to be able to have literals that cover your full numeric range.

 </aside>